Rupert Penry-Jones on Who Do You Think You Are?: Everything you need to know

 Moreover, Rupert suspects that he might be partly Indian, although this may be just a family story.
-“I don’t know, I really should know,” he says.
+“I don’t know, I really should know,” he says at the start of his episode of Who Do You Think You Are?
 To learn more, Rupert first visits his mother, the actress Angela Thorne.
 Born in 1939 in Karachi, now in Pakistan but then part of British India, she has vivid memories of the last days of the Raj when, as a little girl, elephants carried the luggage as her family headed out to “camp at the foot of the Himalayas for two weeks”.

 Rupert also asks about his grandfather, William Thorne, a doctor.
-He was a man who routinely “fobbed off” personal questions, yet it’s clear he played an important role at Monte Cassino, a notoriously brutal battle in the Allied advance through Italy during World War Two.
+He was a man who routinely “fobbed off” personal questions, yet it’s clear he played an important role at Monte Cassino, a notoriously brutal battle in the Allied advance through Italy during the Second World War.
 William would later be awarded the OBE in honour of his time on the Italian front.

 Having joined the army as a private, Theophilus left for India and rose through the ranks to become an officer and a key figure in organising state camps, lavish displays of pageantry designed to reinforce British power.
 The peak of this career was the Coronation Durbar of 1911, held to celebrate the coronation of George V on a site that covered 25 square miles near Delhi.